 The 2017 Tax Cuts and Jobs Act has left some folks confused about the rules of deducting business meals.
 Let’s clear that caveat up first.

-The rules for the business meal deduction haven’t changed -- food and beverages continue to be tax deductible.
+The rules for the business meal deduction haven’t changed for 1099 contractor taxes-- food and beverages continue to be tax deductible.
 The Tax Cuts Act cut client entertainment deductions, such as baseball tickets or a round of golf.
 Meals in 2020 are still 50% tax deductible for anyone self-employed.

 The IRS guidance on exactly what distinguishes a business meal from a regular lunch by noting that “the food and beverages are provided to a current or potential business customer, client, consultant, or similar business contact.”
 The ambiguity arises from the phrase “similar business contact”, so let’s break it down.